natancent/rating_component/README.md

 - The design files provided in the /design folder were used as a reference to create the layout and styling - for the rating component.
 The project aimed to match the design as closely as possible while ensuring responsiveness across different screen sizes.

 ## How to View
-You can view the live version of the project by following this link (replace "#"" with the actual link to your deployed project).
+You can view the live version of the project by following this link (https://rating-component-yeed.vercel.app/).

 ## How to Run Locally
 To run the project locally, follow these steps: